Berkeley-CS61B/website-sp24/labs/lab09/index.md

 ### `saveBoard`

-If you navigate to `src/patterns`, you'll see several text files that contain different patterns.
+If you navigate to `patterns`, you'll see several text files that contain different patterns.
 These specific patterns represent several initial states that we can pass it, and they are saved in a specific format that we want to replicate in `saveBoard`.
 Let's walk through one of them